-If a student needs to see a nurse during lessons, they must obtain a blue slip from the teacher.
+If a student needs to see a nurse during lessons, they must obtain a blue slip from the Principal's office.
 This slip will be signed by the nurse and will then need to be taken to the Absences Office.